Adastram1/tray_manager/README.md

 my_submenu.add(my_label)
 ```
-To remove an item to the submenu, you can use the .remove() function as followed : (Note : The .remove() function returns the item that was removed)
+To remove an item from the submenu, you can use the .remove() function as followed : (Note : The .remove() function returns the item that was removed)

 ```python
 from tray_manager import Submenu, Label